Sanjay1031/CapstoneProject/Design/DesignDoc.md

 U2.
 As a user, I want to be able to view my expenditures based on their associated tag (EX. food, utilities, rent, personal, loan).

 U3.
 As a user, I want to be able to create a new expenditure and then add the expense plus the associated tag (Reason for expense).

 U4.
 As a user, I want to be able to update an expenditure’s information if changes arise.

 U5.
 As a user, I want to be able to view a list of all my expenditures sorted by highest to lowest expense.

 U6.
 As a user, I want to be able to view a list of all my expenditures sorted by date (newest - oldest)

 U6.
-As a user, I want to be able to get a specific day’s worth of expenses.
+As a user, I want to be able to get expenses for a specified time period (day, week, month, and year).

 U7.
-As a user, I want to be able to get a specific week’s worth of expenses.
+As a user, I want to be able to view an informative graph or chart that depicts my expenses for a certain time period.

 U8.
-As a user, I want to be able to get a specific month’s worth of expenses.
+As a user, I want to be able to view whether I have achieved my budget goal for set time period.

 U9.
-As a user, I want to be able to get a specific year’s worth of expenses.

-U10.
-As a user, I want to be able to view a graph or chart that depicts my expenses for a certain period in an informative manner.
+As a user, I want to be able to view the remaining balance in my budget after my expenses for specified time period.

 ## 4. Project Scope